 Catch a jaw-dropping view of the city’s skyline from the grassy lawns of Pittock Mansion, a historic structure that was built in 1904 for Portland business moguls Henry and Georgiana Pittock.
 Get a glimpse of Portland and Oregon history in the mansion’s spacious rooms, which host rotating exhibits of art, artifacts and photography.

-Portland has more breweries (70+) than any other city on Earth, so your first trip won’t be complete without sipping on some locally brewed beers.
+With 70+breweries, Portland is the craft beer capital, meaning your first trip won’t be complete without sipping on some locally brewed beers.
 Sample the city’s best suds on this company’s “Pacific Northwest is Best” bus tour, which visits favorite local breweries and brewpubs.

 The world’s largest independent bookstore houses a full city block and four stories of books in the heart of Portland.
 Nerd out in the Gold Room amid stacks of sci-fi, or head up to the Rare Book Room to appreciate some historical tomes.
 You’ll need a map to find your way — luckily, the store offers one in both print and app form.